-Here, Dad had enough money to keep for his own enjoyment, he wanted to leave a legacy to his children, and he had a trust family member to serve as trustee.
-While not for everyone, these trusts can be a way to make sure your hard-earned assets do not disappear to the high cost of nursing home care.
+Here, Dad retained enough money to keep for his own enjoyment and he had his own pension.
+He created this trust to leave a legacy to his children, and he had a trust family member to serve as trustee.
+While not for everyone, these trusts can be a way to make sure your hard-earned assets do not disappear to the high cost of nursing home/long term care.

 Factors That Make an Irrevocable Asset Protection Trust a Good Choice

-- The size of your estate – the more money you have, the more helpful a trust can be
+- The size of your estate – the more money you have, the more helpful an irrevocable trust can be

 - Trusted and responsible family member(s) to serve as trustee